pawelmaslanka/RoutingConfigApi/README.md

     ```

 ### Run a sample test
-1. Build and run the service by executing the __run.sh__ script.
+1. Build and run the service by executing the __Run.sh__ script.
-2. In another console window run the sample test by executing the __sample_request.sh__ script.
+2. In another console window run the sample test by executing the __Source/Demo/ServiceTest.sh__ script.
 The script will perform all the operations described in the previous section.

 ### Understand configuration model constructs
 1. Pre-defined sets